MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-troubleshoot-signup.md

 ## You're unable to sign up for a free license or upgrade to a paid license

 When you try to sign up for a free or paid license, you receive an error message.
-The error message might state that self-service is disabled by your organization.
-Or, the error message might state that sign-up is managed by your organization.
+The error message might state that your organization disabled self-service.
+Or, the error message might state that your organization manages sign-up.

-## Cause: Your administrator has disabled self-service
+## Cause: Your administrator disabled self-service

 Your organization might not want employees to use self-service sign-up or to be able to upgrade to paid versions of the Power BI licenses.
 The paid versions are Pro and Premium Per User (PPU).